brycie-boy/The_Cosmos/Small Sources.md

 1. My podcasts are managed within the Airr app on IOS
 2. Annotations are taken as i listen with the qotations feature
-3. When the podcast is over, i copy my annotations into an Inboc note within Obsidian
+3. When the podcast is over, i copy my annotations into a [[☁️ Nebula]] within Obsidian

 ___